 A budget for the school district is prepared annually for the board’s review.
 The budget shall include the following:

-It is the responsibility of the superintendent and board secretary to prepare the budget for review by the board prior to the April 15 deadline each year.
+It is the responsibility of the superintendent and board secretary to prepare the budget for review by the board prior to the April 30 deadline each year.
+The District will provide all of the information necessary for the Proposed Property Tax Statement to the Department of Management by March 15.

-The board will adopt and certify a budget for the operation of the school district to the county auditor by April 15.
-It is the responsibility of the board secretary to file the adopted and certified budget with the county auditor and other proper authorities.
+The board will adopt and certify a budget for the operation of the school district to the county auditor by April 30.
+It is the responsibility of the board secretary to file the adopted and certified budget with the county auditor and the Iowa Department of Management.

 The board may amend the budget for the fiscal year in the event of unforeseen circumstances.
 The amendment procedures will follow the procedures for public review and adoption of the original budget by the board outlined in these policies.